zeffii/pyBLOK/specs.md

 ## Specs for the components of BLOK ( 2015 edition )

 The main kinds of modules are Generate / Modulate / Control / Output.
-Analyze and Patch or less interesting for scripting access.
-All modules have X,Y params and are excluded from the specs.
+Analyze and Patch are less interesting for scripting access.
+All X,Y params excluded from the specs.

 ### CONTROL